Mete Sozen: Earthquake engineering

-With funding from the National Science Foundation and technical support from MTS Systems Corporation Sozen, Shunsuke Otani, Polat Gulkan, and Norbert Nielsen developed the first earthquake shaking simulators in the United States in 1967, which was housed at University of Illinois.
+With funding from the National Science Foundation and technical support from MTS Systems Corporation Sözen, Shunsuke Otani, Polat Gulkan, and Norbert Nielsen developed the first earthquake shaking simulators in the United States in 1967, which was housed at University of Illinois.

 Other contributions

-Besides his academic interest in the development of design codes for concrete structures, Sozen was notable for his contributions to the official post 9/11–government studies of terrorist attacks, including the Oklahoma City bombing, and The Pentagon.
-Sozen also led a team that created an engineering simulation of American Airlines Flight 11 crashing into the North Tower of the World Trade Center.
+Besides his academic interest in the development of design codes for concrete structures, Sözen was notable for his contributions to the official post 9/11–government studies of terrorist attacks, including the Oklahoma City bombing, and The Pentagon.
+Sözen also led a team that created an engineering simulation of American Airlines Flight 11 crashing into the North Tower of the World Trade Center.
 The computer–generated visualizations were made entirely from the simulation data.

 In 1977, he was elected to the National Academy of Engineering.